stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 * An extensive *tutorial*, to help you get started

-IDLE is intended as a basic and portable development environment that lets new programmers start without having to learn their way around a large IDE.
+IDLE is intended as a basic and portable development environment that lets new programmers start without having to learn their way around a powerful text editor or IDE.
 It’s code completion is not perfect, and it’s integration with the built-in Python debugger currently doesn’t work at all on Windows.

+My
-If you already use IDEs, it’s probably best to ignore IDLE, and either buy a license for the [Wingware IDE](http://www.wingware.com/), or follow the instructions below to install the free Eclipse IDE.
-My preferred text editor on Windows is [Atom](http://www.atom.io), but there are plenty of others that support Python.
+preferred text editor on Windows is [Atom](http://www.atom.io), but there are plenty of others that support Python.
+If you want a full IDE, I would recommend either buying a license for the [Wingware IDE](http://www.wingware.com/), or following the instructions below to install the free Eclipse IDE.

-Whichever text editor or IDE you use, the supplied tutorial will walk you through the basics of Python.
+Whichever text editor or IDE you use, the tutorial that is supplied with Python  will walk you through the basics.
 The documentation for the standard library does give simple examples for many features, but it is specifically designed as a reference, rather than for learning.
 To understand particular features you should start with the supplied